aodn/training/AMSA2025/Pre-Event_Instructions.md

 2. If wanting to follow allong, we will be using Przren 3.34.3
 3. We will be using a plugin called "THREDDS Explorer".
 Visit [IHCantabria's GitHub](https://github.com/IHCantabria/THREDDSExplorer?tab=readme-ov-file#installation) and follow the instructions for installing (Currently only works on Windows machines).
 4. Once installed, add a new server to the THREDDS Explorer pointing to "https://thredds.aodn.org.au/thredds/"
+5. Install the "Point Sampling Tool" plugin, available through the plugin browser in QGIS